vmmunoza/Workshops-and-Talks/README.md

 # Workshops-and-Talks

-Material for Metis workshops and talks
+Material for Metis workshops and talks.

+Main topics:
+- Hybrid Rollups
+- Sequencers in L2
+- Fast Deploy on Metis L2